About this listing

 -hi-def flat screen with DVR/DVD/Blu-Ray/HBO

 -Always fresh linens and towels.
 No down bedding.

 -Coffee situation: a typical hotel room set-up with small coffee maker but within walking distance of three of the best and hippest coffee shops in Nashville, Bongo Java, Fido, and J. Christopher's which is on the same block right around the corner.

 No pets and non-smokers only please.
-There is no smoking in the apartment, on the porch, or anywhere on the property.
+There is no smoking (or vaping) in the apartment, on the porch, or anywhere on the property.
 Sorry, but if you are a smoker, this is not the space for you.